klepikhina/klepikhina.github.io/climb_log/_posts/2021-7-19-AngelsWay.md

 ---
 layout: climb_log
-title: Angel's Way, Boulder, BC | 5.2 - 8 pitch scramble
+title: Angel's Way, Boulder, CO | 5.2 - 8 pitch scramble
 ---

 Cliff and I reconnected for the first time since high school after realizing we're both in Boulder.
 I told him that I was excited that I had scrambled the Second and that I was interested in other scrambling -- but nothing too hard.
 Cliff suggested Angel's Way.
 The approach trail starts from the NCAR trail head.